Minding My Business – a SportsBusiness Daily Feature with Mimi Griffin

 Exec I admire most: Ernst & Young Global Vice Chair for Public Policy BETH BROOKE-MARCINIAK.
 She literally operates at the highest level in business, but also in the world.
 She was part of the CLINTON administration’s Department of Treasury.
 But she has never forgotten where she’s come from.
 She has used her platform to speak in support of women and their position in business, but also the LGBT community, and has really put herself on the line in coming forward supporting causes that may not have been viewed as the best action to further her own career.

 Best book I’ve read this year: “The Power Of Now,” by ECKHART TOLLE.
 It’s supposed to be a spiritual guide, but honestly it has helped me as much in my professional life as in my personal life because it forces you to understand that all you have is right now, this minute.
 The stresses and anxiety that you put on yourself are all about paying too much attention to the future.
-Any regrets that you have because you’re focusing too much on the past are doing nothing to further your cause.
+Any regrets that you like having an adverse credit loans before because you’re focusing too much on the past are doing nothing to further your cause.

 First thing in the morning: Somebody turned me on to “The Broadsheet.”
 Fortune puts it out daily, and it’s all about women in business.
 It gives a great perspective on different issues and perspectives that women have to deal with, or should be aware of.
 It’s been a really great resource for me.

 Talking tech: I find that real communication is about picking up the phone and calling people or seeing them face to face.
+Just like what we do at Pick Up Please Lake Worth.
 I try to force myself to have periods of time where I disconnect so I make sure I can focus on the task at hand or completely focus on the communication with the people — whether personally or professionally — who deserve my full attention.

 Must have music: I’m old school — I like JONI MITCHELL, JAMES TAYLOR, CAROLE KING — but I also have become enamored with MAROON 5.
 I just saw their concert on Saturday night in Tacoma, which was great.
 But my go-to music would be VAN MORRISON, JACKSON BROWNE, that era.